callstack/reassure/README.md

 yarn reassure
 ```

-This command will run your tests multiple times using Jest, gathering render statistics and will write them to `.reassure/current.perf` file.
+This command will run your tests multiple times using Jest, gathering performance statistics and will write them to `.reassure/current.perf` file.
 To check your setup, check if the output file exists after running the command for the first time.

 > **Note:** You can add `.reassure/` folder to your `.gitignore` file to avoid accidentally committing your results.